CodeAndCrux/codeandcrux.github.io/_posts/draft-give-it-a-year.md

 Before winter, I had written "Courage" on a piece of paper and hung it on my refrigerator.
 Now, we are approaching the end of May.
 That piece of paper is still hanging on my fridge, but it also has written on it, in small letters, "Loosen Up."
 And there is a new piece of paper hanging on my fridge now that says, "LOVE HUMAN BEINGS."

-Everything I have learned thus far in my life, and especially since the begining of the pandemic, has culminated in the realization that relationships with human beings are my highest priority.
+Everything I have learned thus far in my life, and especially since the beginning of the pandemic, has culminated in the realization that relationships with human beings are my highest priority.
 Relationships are where I find peace and happiness.

 It took a lot for me to realize that relationships matter more to me than money or comfort or excitement or pleasure or shiny new things.
 And I am not just talking about romantic relationships.
 I am talking about all kinds of relationships.